gtxaspec/wz_flash-helper/docs/README.md

 DO NOT DISCONNECT POWER when restore operations are going on specially when uboot is being flashed, this would hardbrick your camera(unless you know how to remove the flash chip and use SPI programmer).
 It is also possible to hardbrick the camera with your custom script or you inject dangerous commands to the config file.
-Using dry_run first is highly recommended, unless you are confident.
 ```